open5e/open5e/source/monsters/tome-of-beasts/S/sand-silhouette.rst

 **Haunted Haboob (Recharge 4-6).** The sand silhouette turns into a 60-foot radius roiling cloud of dust and sand filled with frightening shapes.
-A creature that starts its turn inside the cloud must choose whether to close its eyes and be blinded until the start of its next turn, or keep its eyes open and make a DC 15 Wisdom saving throw.
+A creature that starts its turn inside the cloud must choose whether to close its eyes and be :ref:`srd:blinded` until the start of its next turn, or keep its eyes open and make a DC 15 Wisdom saving throw.
 If the saving throw fails, the creature is frightened for 1 minute.
 A frightened creature